btnguyen2k/henge/README.md

 - Field/column `ztcreated` and `ztupdated`: timestamp when business object is created/last updated.
 Its data type is DATETIME, TIMESTAMP or string (whichever is best fit with the underlying data store).
 - Field/column `ztversion`: for application's internal use (can be used for compatibility check or data migration).
 Its data type is BIGINT, INT or number (whichever is best fit with the underlying data store).

+_(*) column names and data types may differ depends on the underlying data store._

-`henge` also allow application to define its own fields/columns.
+`henge` also allows application to define its own fields/columns.

 **"Universal" Business Object (BO) and Data Access Object (DAO) implementations**